Table of contents

 Curious about the entire overview?
 Then check out GA4 Server Side Tracking setup page?

-In the previous blog, we showed how to create GA4 event tags in Google Tag Manager.
-By setting these up, we can send the data and e-commerce events to the server container.
+In the previous blog, we showed how to create a GA4 event tag in Google Tag Manager.
+By setting it up, we can send the data and e-commerce events to the server container.
 There they are automatically retrieved by the GA4 data client.
 For Google Analytics 4 to work server side, it must also be configured as a tag in the server container.
-In this blog, we explain step by step how to configure this tag.
+In this blog we explain step by step how to configure this tag.

 GA4 tag creation in the server container